 “We have worked with Sport Law for over a decade and have come to rely on them for all of our legal needs.
 Over time we have grown to use their expanding services in the areas of communications, integral coaching, crisis management, and so much more.
 When the Danforth shooting occurred a few years back and one of our young athletes was killed, we turned immediately to our friends at Sport Law to help us through our darkest of days.
 They were our companions throughout the entire ordeal helping us communicate to our members, support the clubs, connect with the affected families and ensure we were able to work through this as a small and connected organization.
 I don’t know how we would have made it through that time without the support from our friends at Sport Law.
 They are now an integral part of our team and we rely on them for support on all kinds of projects.
 It’s comforting to know we can turn to trusted partners like Sport Law to do great work and who do so with a sense of humility, humanity and humour.
 It’s a tremendous partnership that we are really proud of.”

-Check out more blogs and webinars from Sport Law to learn more:
+Check out more blogs from Sport Law to learn more:

 Email us at firstname.lastname@example.org or contact us on social media @sportlawca to let us know what you want us to discuss next.
 We want to hear from you!
 Stay tuned for new episodes every two weeks!